USS Hercules (AK-41)

-USS Hercules (AK-41) was an Hercules-class transport commissioned by the U.S. Navy for service in World War II.
+USS Hercules (AK-41) was a Hercules-class transport commissioned by the U.S. Navy for service in World War II.
 She was responsible for delivering necessary goods and equipment to ships and stations in the war zone.

 Hercules (AK-41), ex-SS Exporter, was launched 18 July 1939 by the Fore River Shipbuilding Co., Quincy, Massachusetts, for American Export Lines Inc. Acquired by the Navy 15 July 1941, she continued to be operated by civilian crews until 30 November 1942, when she commissioned at San Francisco, California.

 World War II Pacific Theatre operations

 Departing San Francisco 18 December, Hercules reached Noumea, New Caledonia, 6 January 1943 to discharge her cargo.
 She returned to San Francisco 20 February and repeated the voyage from 11 March to 5 July.
 Hercules sailed for Pearl Harbor 6 August and reached Hawaii 6 days later.
 As flagship for Admiral Willis A. Lee, CTF 11, she sailed for action 25 August and on 1 September was off Baker Island as the Army began occupation.
 Remaining off Baker Island until 16 September discharging cargo, Hercules returned to Pearl Harbor and from there sailed for San Francisco.